rvaiya/keyd/man.md

 set.
 That is, unlike layouts, key sequences mapped within them are not interpreted literally.

-If you wish to use an alternative letter arrangement, this is the appropriate place to define it.
+If you wish to use an alternative letter arrangement this is the appropriate place to define it.

 E.G